Visiting Pilsen for the Champions League and much more

 Walk through the historical centre

 You’ll also find the historical city centre within walking distance of the stadium.
 When the weather’s nice, you can sit outside on any of the terraces of the local cafes and restaurants with a view of the charming historic houses, the Renaissance-style City Hall, or the Gothic St. Bartholomew’s Cathedral.
-The cathedral actually boasts the highest church tower in the Czech Republic, which, of course, comes with a view of the stadium.
+The cathedral actually boasts the tallest church tower in the Czech Republic, which, of course, comes with a view of the stadium.
 You can also check out the newly renovated Great Synagogue, which just happens to be the third largest in all of Europe and the fifth largest in the world.
 In the centre, we recommend also visiting Pilsen’s Historical Underground or the Brewery Museum.

 Gastro tips and other points of interest: